 "The first ten verses of Genesis is the foundation of many of the world's religions, not just the Christian religion," added Lovell.
 "There are more people in other religions than the Christian religion around the world, and so this would be appropriate to that and so that's how it came to pass."

 The mission was also famous for the iconic "Earthrise" image, snapped by Anders, which would give humankind a new perspective on their home planet.
 Anders has said that despite all the training and preparation for an exploration of the moon, the astronauts ended up discovering Earth.

-The rest of us can better imagine what it was like for the crew when they made that iconic photo, thanks to a new NASA visualization which draws on richly detailed maps of the moon's surface made from data gathered by NASA's Lunar Reconnaissance Orbiter (LRO).
-Along with this new visualization comes news that the first ever "Earthrise" photo, taken by NASA's Lunar Orbiter 1 in 1966 and restored and enhanced by the Lunar Orbiter Image Recovery Project in 2008, has been sent to NASA's Lunar Atmosphere and Dust Environment Explorer (LADEE) mission in lunar orbit, using the new Lunar Laser Communication Demonstration system.
+The rest of us can better imagine what it was like for the crew when they made that iconic photo, thanks to a 2013 NASA visualization which draws on richly detailed maps of the moon's surface made from data gathered by NASA's Lunar Reconnaissance Orbiter (LRO).
+Also in 2013, the first ever "Earthrise" photo, taken by NASA's Lunar Orbiter 1 in 1966 and restored and enhanced by the Lunar Orbiter Image Recovery Project in 2008, was sent to NASA's Lunar Atmosphere and Dust Environment Explorer (LADEE) mission in lunar orbit, using the Lunar Laser Communication Demonstration system.